 Electronic access to the civil and criminal electronic dockets and documents not restricted for public viewing is available at no charge at the public access terminals in the Clerk's Office during regular business hours.
-If printed copies are desired, a copy fee for an electronic or paper copy is authorized by 28 USC § 1914 and the Judicial Conference of the United States.
+A copy fee for an electronic or paper copy is authorized by 28 USC § 1914 and the Judicial Conference of the United States.